 Did you leave active duty in the past two years?
 You may be eligible to enroll on the first day of priority registration for the next quarter!

-Bring your DD-214 or other documentation showing the date you left active duty to the One-Stop Office in the Main Building to qualify.
+Bring your DD-214 or other documentation showing the date you left active duty to the Student Services Office to qualify.
 (Students who are currently on active duty may also qualify for priority registration.)

 If you have any questions, please contact LTCC's Student Services Office (530) 541-4660 x 211 or email email@example.com.

 Veterans can find reliable information on how to cope with challenges such as Post Traumatic Stress Disorder (PTSD), traumatic brain injury, military sexual trauma, and transitioning from service by visiting MakeTheConnection.net.

 Veterans can also inquire about readjustment therapy by calling the Reno Vet Center at (775) 323-1294.